 Bountifully blessed by nature, Apo Reef is the largest coral reef in the Philippines.
-It is also the world’s second-largest adjoining coral reef system (the first place held by the Great Barrier Reef in Australia).
+It is also the world’s second-largest adjoining coral reef system (after the Great Barrier Reef in Australia).
 Stretching over a range of 34 square kilometers (13 square miles), Apo Reef has two atolls that are detached by a 30-meter deep channel.
 Its steep vertical walls can go as deep as 80 meters.
 The reef and the surrounding waters are part of the Apo Reef Natural Park (ARNP), also called the Grand Apo Reef.

 Apo Reef is comprised of three islands namely Apo Island, Cayos de Bajo (Spanish for “keys of the bank”) (a.k.a.
 Timangkapan), and Apo Menor (Spanish for “lesser Apo”) (a.k.a.
 Binangaan).

 In the past, overfishing, dynamite deca durabolin injection fishing, coral mining, and chemical pollution destroyed many reefs in the Apo Reef toll formation.
 In 1980, President Ferdinand Marcos declared Apo Reef as a “marine park” to formally protect the remaining reefs.
 Three years later, the local government of Sablayan categorized Apo Reef as a special “Tourism Zone and Marine Reserve”.
 In 1996, President Fidel Ramos declared it as a “protected national park”.

 In 2006, the Philippine Department of the Environment and Natural Resources (DENR) listed the reef for the consideration of UNESCO World Heritage deca durabolin injection Sites.
 The following year, the Philippine government banned destructive activities and all fishing in the Apo Reef area following a survey by the World Wide Fund for Nature (WWFN).